substantial/haml-coffee/README.md

-  -b, --basename                     Ignore file path when generate the template name -e, --extend                       Extend the template scope with the context -r, --render                       Render to standalone HTML
+  -b, --basename                     Ignore file path when generate the template name -e, --extend                       Extend the template scope with the context -r, --render                       Render to standalone HTML --context                          Set an object used to generate standalone HTML with dynamic content
 ```

 _The following section describes only the options that are unique to the command line tool._